Steelpan: Origin

+The first instruments developed in the evolution of steelpan were tamboo bamboos, tunable sticks made of bamboo wood.
+These were hit onto the ground and with other sticks in order to produce sound.
+Tamboo bamboo bands included percussion of a (gin) bottle and spoon.
+By the mid-1930s, bits of metal percussion were being used in the tamboo bamboo bands, the first probably being either the automobile brake hub "iron" or the biscuit drum "boom".
+The former replaced the gin bottle-and-spoon, and the latter the "bass" bamboo that was pounded on the ground.

-In 1937 they reappeared in Laventille, transformed as an orchestra of frying pans, dustbin lids, and oil drums.
-These steelpans are now a major part of the Trinidadian music scene and are a popular section of the Canboulay music contests.
+In 1937, percussionists reappeared in Laventille, transformed as an orchestra of frying pans, dustbin lids, and oil drums.
 In 1941, the U.S. Navy established a presence in Trinidad.
-The pannists, who were associated with lawlessness and violence, helped to popularise steelpan music among the soldiers, which began its international popularisation.
+The pannists helped to popularise steelpan music among the soldiers, which began its international popularisation.
 At the time of the steelpan's popularity in Trinidad it was seen as being associated with a violent or derelict crowd.
 It was unacceptable for women to be involved in such activities.
 Culturally the stigma was focused on the idea that women belonged in the home or with the children and not out in the street with the pan players.
 As the instrument became more mainstream women were allowed to join and the stigma that went along with playing the instrument subsided.

-The first instruments developed in the evolution of steelpan were tamboo bamboos, tunable sticks made of bamboo wood.
-These were hit onto the ground and with other sticks in order to produce sound.
-Tamboo bamboo bands included percussion of a (gin) bottle and spoon.
-By the mid-1930s, bits of metal percussion were being used in the tamboo bamboo bands, the first probably being either the automobile brake hub "iron" or the biscuit drum "boom".
-The former replaced the gin bottle-and-spoon, and the latter the "bass" bamboo that was pounded on the ground.
 In 1939 the first all-steel band, Alexander's Ragtime Band, emerged, and by 1940 it had become the preferred carnival accompaniment of young underprivileged men.

 The 55-gallon oil drum was used to make steelpans from around 1947.
 The Trinidad All-Steel Pan Percussion Orchestra (TASPO), formed to attend the Festival of Britain in 1951, was the first steelband whose instruments were all made from oil drums.
-They performed July 26, thus introducing the steelpan and a new music genre to the world.
-2022 Google Doodle commemorated the event.
+They performed 26 July, thus introducing the steelpan and a new music genre to the world.
 Members of TASPO included Ellie Mannette and Winston "Spree" Simon.
 Hugh Borde led the National Steel Band of Trinidad & Tobago at the Commonwealth Arts Festival in England, as well as the Esso Tripoli Steel Band, which played at the World's Fair in Montreal, Canada, and later toured with Liberace.
 They were featured on an album with him.

+Three steel pans were used onstage in the 1954 Broadway musical House of Flowers.
+When Trinidadian-born dancer Geoffrey Holder was hired for its cast, he suggested the incorporation of three drummers from his dance company, Michael Alexander (who made the instruments), Roderick Clavery, and Alphonso Marshall; the three doubled as dancers in the show.